aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     ```

 ### Utility settings

-The library requires two settings.
-You can set them as environment variables, or pass them in the constructor.
+The library has three optional settings, which can be set via environment variables or passed in the constructor.

 These settings will be used across all logs emitted: